 Ann has been the finance director for DSLC since 2005.
 The Finance Director for DSLC is Ann Galantine whom has been with our organization for 15 years.
 Ann’s daily duties are filled with lots of duties such as producing payroll, paying invoices, generating invoice to funders, creating yearly budgets and generating financial reports for the yearly audits.
 Ann enjoys taking long walks, loves history, and recreation time with her husband and three precious Basset Hounds

 Juan Orantes has been with DSLC since 2018 and has served as the Systems Change Advocate since 2019.
-As a Systems Change Advocate, Juan encourages civic participation in our consumers and works on projects to change engrained systems in our communities.
-Juan has been a part of the Sonoma County community since 2015 and graduated from Sonoma State with a B.A. in Political Science in 2019.
-Juan is now pursuing a Masters in Public Administration with a concentration on Non-Profit Management.
-Juan is passionate about many social and environmental movements and hopes to pursue law in the future.
-During his free time Juan enjoys listening to live music, hanging out with friends, and spending time with his Pug Puppy.
+As a Systems Change Advocate, Juan worked on building civic participation with consumers and worked on projects to change engrained systems in our communities.
+Juan is a Sonoma State Graduate and is now pursuing his MPA with a concentration in Nonprofit Leadership.
+Juan enjoys spending time with friends, exploring Sonoma County and attending live music & sporting events.

 MaDonna (Feather) Cruz, named after her aunt MaDonna Thunder Hawk, Born in Ukiah California to Denise (Knight) Feather, And Walter Feather is the oldest of five children, MaDonna is an enrolled member to the Round Valley Indian reservation, in Covelo, CA, And on her father’s side Lakota Sioux.
 As a young child MaDonna grew up in Ukiah CA & Napa California, and being able to Travel with her grandmother Norma (Fulwilder) Knight, throughout the country too many Native American conferences and meetings & trainings was a true blessing, sometimes around the dinner table in Napa, were Grassroots meetings with either the Black Panthers, Cesar Chavez or MaDonna’s uncle Russell Means of the American Indian movement, recalling serving coffee!
 Culture has been a part of her life since birth.
 MaDonna is married to her high school sweetheart, this November 2020, celebrating 30 years together, and have two outstanding children all living in Sonoma County.
 MaDonna is very committed to her Native American people, currently serving as President to the Indian education committee With Santa Rosa city school District, Director for KBBF radio, Vice chairman to Ya-Kay- AMA Indian Education and Development, Inc. And Community advisory member to the Auntie’s and Uncle’s project Eagle Council with Sonoma County Indian Health Project.
 After a lifetime of working with corporate companies, DSLC Is the first nonprofit MaDonna has been a paid employee of.
 MaDonna Has created and facilitates DSLC’s 1st virtual Native American talking circle held every Tuesday via zoom MaDonna has been serving on various nonprofit boards since her teen age years, Being of service to her family, and community is most important.